-2022 net periodic benefit 2022 projected benefit obligation d
+Assumption 2022 net periodic benefit cost increase 2022 projected benefit obligation increase I

-Assumption cost increase increase

 (in millions) Change (decrease) (decrease)

-Discount rate 1pp increase \$ 2 \$ (18)
+Discount rate 1pp increase \$ 2 \$,) (18)

-Discount rate 1pp decrease (1) 21
+Discount rate 1pp decrease ( 1) 21

 Return on plan assets 1pp decrease 3 n/a

 Significant judgment is required in determining the worldwide provision for income taxes.
 In the ordinary course of a global business, there are many transactions for which the ultimate tax outcome is uncertain.
 Many of these uncertainties arise as a consequence of intercompany transactions.